FridaWikell/kalmar-stadsmission/README.md

 ### Images

-Images at respons page and 404 page are free images from pixabay.com.
-Images at index page, about page and get involved page is from pexels.com.
+Images at respons page and 404 page are free images from [Pixabay.](https://pixabay.com/) Images at index page, about page and get involved page are from [Pexels.](https://www.pexels.com/)

-The images has been converted to webp with [Convertio](https://convertio.co/) and [Cloudconvert](https://cloudconvert.com/).
+The images has been converted to .webp with [Convertio](https://convertio.co/) and [Cloudconvert](https://cloudconvert.com/).
 [TinyPNG](https://tinypng.com/) has been used to compress the images.

 ### Code